Follow

 9 Production Cars With The Largest Engines

-The Dodge Viper, produced from 1992 to 2017, was famous for its powerful V-10 engine and minimalistic approach to comfort and convenience.
-The fifth and final generation, the Viper VX I, was introduced in 2013 but discontinued in 2017 due to low sales.
-The redesigned VX I featured an 8.4-liter V-10 engine with 640 horsepower and 600 pound-feet torque.
+The Dodge Viper, produced from 1992 to 2017, became legendary for its powerful V-10 engine and a no-frills approach to comfort and convenience.
+The fifth and final generation, the Viper VX I, was launched in 2013 but was discontinued in 2017 due to sluggish sales.
+The redesigned VX I featured an 8.4-litre V10 engine, producing an impressive 640 horsepower and 600 lb-ft of torque.

 Specifications